kijai/ComfyUI-Diffusers-X-Adapter/README.md

 ### Checkpoint

-Models can be downloaded from our [Hugging Face page](https://huggingface.co/Lingmin-Ran/X-Adapter).
+Models can be downloaded from our [HuggingFace page](https://huggingface.co/Lingmin-Ran/X-Adapter).
 Put the checkpoint in folder `./checkpoint/X-Adapter`.

 ## Usage